- Home

 25 February - This mission, a Penetration Support show to Stuttgart, marked not only the end of Big Week, but also the end of group operations in the P-47 Thunderbolt.
 Celebrating the Jug's swan song with the group, McKennon, Beeson, Gentile, Garrison and Herter each score once.

 28 February - At long last, the much heralded P-51 Mustang is taken into combat for the first time.
-The show is a Free Lance sweep under Type 16 control first to Boulogne, then on to Compiegne in France.
+The show is a Free Lance sweep under Type 16 control, first to Boulogne, then on to Compiegne in France.

 3 March - It's Big B!
 The much anticipated first show to Berlin is on the docket, but the weather does not cooperate.
 Shortly after crossing the Channel, the recall is given, but 336 does not receive the order.
 Continuing on, 8 pilots plus 335's George Barnes run into 60+ German fighters.
 In the ensuing melee, Barnes and Glenn Herter are killed.
 Vermont Garrison and Pappy Dunn go down on the way home to become POW's.
 The remaining five, Gentile, Godfrey, Carlson, Millikan and Halsey make it back to Debden.

 4 March - The group becomes the first fighter group to escort bombers over Berlin when it escorts a lone combat wing of 2nd ATF B-17's over the German capital.
+Roughly half of the group returns to Debden with engine issues, a problem that would plague early Mustang models.
+Lt Hugh Ward of 335 becomes the first pilot taken POW in Berlin when his kite disintegrates after clocking more than 550 KIAS!

 6 March - The group is chosen again to escort bombers over the heart of Berlin, taking elements of the 1st Bomb Division into and off of the target.
 The Luftwaffe fighters come up in force to defend their capital, and the formation quickly breaks down into section and element sized dogfights.
 4th pilots are credited with 13 victories, though Hank Mills, William Whalen, Cecil Manning and Robert Messenger fail to return.
 Back at Debden, a reporter from the NY Times caught McKennon outside 335 dispersal and asked if they had met up with any German fighters.
 Exclaimed McKennon, "Millions, boy!
 Millions!"